Queen Elizabeth’s Kentucky Derby 10 Years Later: Will She Attend Again?

 While everyone in Louisville, Kentucky, would gladly go through etiquette training all over again so Her Majesty would feel welcome at the next Kentucky Derby, Queen Elizabeth might not attend another Kentucky Derby in her lifetime.

 Nevertheless, it is likely that someone in Queen Elizabeth’s family will.
-For example, Queen Elizabeth stated she enjoyed visiting Kentucky, and so does Prince Charles.
+For example, Queen Elizabeth stated she enjoyed visiting Kentucky and so does Prince Charles.

 Prince Charles and Duchess Camilla Parker Bowles visited Kentucky in 2015, but were about a month too early to attend the Kentucky Derby.